All Episodes

 Why?

-He's gonna lose?
+He's going to lose?

-They tell us his high disapproval numbers make it impossible for him to win the general election, Danielle.
+In the electability polls, they tell us his high disapproval numbers make it impossible for him to win the general election, Danielle.

 So what are you sweating here?